jhpyle/docassemble/docs.md

 {% include demo-side-by-side.html demo="turnips-worms" %}

 You can click the screenshot above to see this interview in action.
+If you hover over the source code, three dots will appear in the lower-right corner; if you click the three dots, you can see full interview [YAML] behind the sample interview.

 Some blocks are [Question Blocks] that represent screens that the user will actually see.
 (Two examples are above.)
 The basic structure of